What drives your financial decisions? Is it Greed? Fear?

-Well, we know that that is what drives the casino business in Las Vegas, and it’s what keeps those gamblers coming back in record numbers year after year.
+We know that that drives the casino business in Las Vegas, and it’s what keeps those gamblers coming back in record numbers year after year.
 It’s what allows casino owners to completely tear down and rebuild their billion-dollar facilities every ten years.
 There’s an adage: “The worst thing that can happen to a person visiting a Las Vegas casino for the first time is, WINNING!”

 It’s what keeps many people putting too much of their assets in the hands of Wall St. What I’m saying when I say, ‘too much of their assets’ I mean too much of their important money; Risking more than makes sense for their financial situation.
 A person’s financial situation includes several things.
-For instance, age, health, amount of debt, Total dollar amount of assets, and how liquid are those assets.
+For instance, age, health, amount of debt, Total dollar amount of assets, and how liquid those assets are.
 How much secure money do they have?
 Family dynamics.
 Those are just a few; I’m sure there are more.
 What’s troubling is that often a couple near or in retirement are in good shape, but they want MORE (Greed), and I’ve seen the market do irreparable harm to their finances, forcing one or both spouses to go back to work.

 Greed: It’s one of the seven deadly sins.